roddypr/divergent_gerbil_genes/README.md

 The scripts in this repository were written during the preparation of the following manuscript (currently under peer review):

-> Divergent genes in gerbils: origin, evolution and phenotypic relevance.
+> Divergent genes in gerbils: prevalence, relation to GC-biased substitution, and phenotypic relevance.

 > Yichen Dai, Rodrigo Pracana and Peter WH Holland

 > Department of Zoology, University of Oxford, 11a Mansfield Road,